zop-hacks/recognize-my-drawing/README.md

 2. FastAPI Backend
 3. Nextjs Frontend

-### Credits
+### Credit
-for the amazing team at Google that made Quick Draw, and published the dataset for everyone to use.
+- for the amazing team at Google that made Quick Draw, and published the dataset for everyone to use.
+- pytorch's team and community are so crucial for ML progress.
+- for google's team that made tensorflow and keras, which I originally made my model at.